Love While Challenging Racist BehaviorMarch 22, 2018 12 Comments

-This post contains a true story and a Facilitator’s Guide for handling situations like this.
+This post was originally published on this date in 2016 and we find it enduringly relevant today.
+It contains a true story and a Facilitator’s Guide for handling situations like this.

 A True Story